frontenddogma/css-optimization-basics/manuscript/operation.md

 Until we do more research and can properly, reliably document all the declarations and value ranges that are particularly slow, there’s no point in panicking and no point in blindly guessing what declarations should be avoided.

-There may not even be a point taking any action at all, because at the end of the day, we will still need to look at the cases in question: How important is respective styling, and what’s the performance impact of its replacement?
+There may not even be a point taking any action at all, because at the end of the day, we’ll still need to look at the cases in question: How important is respective styling, and what’s the performance impact of its replacement?
 In this case, then, it seems advisable to me to flag declarations as a possible optimization source, but not make it a priority—until we have better data.

 ### Rule Hygiene